Wind Energy Deployment and Market Transformation

 - Developing methodologies and analyses to assess the economic development impacts of wind energy compared to other energy generation technologies

 - Strategic planning around wind deployment programs and projects on the international, national, and local levels for offshore, utility-scale land-based, community, and distributed wind technologies

 - Understanding the policy and economic drivers of implementing wind into isolated and remote power systems, including microgrids, off-grid areas, isolated communities, and island nations.

 Wind for Schools

-NREL experts designed the Wind for Schools project for DOE's Wind Powering America program to counter the trend of reduced numbers of U.S. students entering science and engineering fields.
-Since its launch in 2005, the project, with help from its Wind Application Centers, has installed more than 120 wind turbines at schools in 11 states; graduated hundreds of students, many of whom have pursued wind industry careers; and provided hundreds of teachers with wind energy trainings and access to wind curricula.
-Learn more about the Wind for Schools project or read the news article about the latest successes.
+NREL experts designed the Wind for Schools project for the U.S. Department of Energy to counter the trend of reduced numbers of U.S. students entering science and engineering fields.
+The project ran from 2005 until September 2013.
+The project, with help from its Wind Application Centers, installed more than 134 wind turbines at schools in 11 states; graduated hundreds of students, many of whom have pursued wind industry careers; and provided hundreds of teachers with wind energy trainings and access to wind curricula.
+Learn more about the Wind for Schools project.

 Jobs and Economic Development Impacts (JEDI) Wind Model